TheMastro-11/Tezos-Contracts/contracts/CrowdFunding/README.md

 # CrowdFunding
-Crowdfunding is a Smart Contract I created to learn how to program on the Tezos blockchain.
+Crowdfunding is a smart contract I created to learn how to program on the Tezos blockchain.

 For this reason, I have implemented it with all three languages available.